bids-apps/MRtrix3_connectome/README.md

 -  *output_dir*: The directory where the output files should be stored.

--  *analysis_level*: Level of analysis that will be performed; options are: participant1, participant2, group.
+-  *analysis_level*: Level of analysis that will be performed; options are: preproc, participant, group.

 ### Description

-While participant1-level analysis only requires data within the BIDS directory, participant2-level analysis requires that the output directory be pre-populated with the results from participant1-level processing; similarly, group-level analysis requires that the output directory be pre-populated with the results from participant2-level analysis.
+While preproc-level analysis only requires data within the BIDS directory, participant-level analysis requires that the output directory be pre-populated with the results from preproc-level processing; similarly, group-level analysis requires that the output directory be pre-populated with the results from participant-level analysis.

 The operations performed by each of the three levels of analysis are as follows:

-"participant1": DWI: Denoising; Gibbs ringing removal; motion, eddy current and EPI distortion correction and outlier detection & replacement; brain masking, bias field correction and intensity normalisation; rigid-body registration & transformation to T1-weighted image.
+"preproc": DWI: Denoising; Gibbs ringing removal; motion, eddy current and EPI distortion correction and outlier detection & replacement; brain masking, bias field correction and intensity normalisation; rigid-body registration & transformation to T1-weighted image.
 T1-weighted image: bias field correction; brain masking.

-"participant2": DWI: Response function estimation; FOD estimation.
+"participant": DWI: Response function estimation; FOD estimation.
 T1-weighted image (if -parcellation is not none): Tissue segmentation; grey matter parcellation.
 Combined (if -parcellation is not none, or -streamlines is provided): Whole-brain streamlines tractography; SIFT2; connectome construction.

-"group": Generation of FA-based population template; warping of template-based white matter mask to subject spaces; calculation of group mean white matter response function; scaling of connectomes based on white matter b=0 intensity, response function used during participant2-level analysis, and SIFT model proportioinality coefficient; generation of group mean connectome.
+"group": Generation of FA-based population template; warping of template-based white matter mask to subject spaces; calculation of group mean white matter response function; scaling of connectomes based on white matter b=0 intensity, response function used during participant-level analysis, and SIFT model proportioinality coefficient; generation of group mean connectome.

 The label(s) provided to the -participant_label and -session_label options correspond(s) to sub-<participant_label> and ses-<session_label> from the BIDS spec (so they do _not_ include "sub-" or "ses-").
 Multiple participants / sessions can be specified with a space-separated list.

-For both participant-level analyses, if no specific participants or sessions are nominated by the user (or the user explicitly specifies multiple participants / sessions), the script will process each of these in series.
-It is additionally possible for the user to invoke multiple instances of this script in order to process multiple subjects at once in parallel, ensuring that no single participant / session is being processed in parallel, and that participant1-level output data are written fully before commencing participant2-level analysis.
+For both preproc-level and participant-level analyses, if no specific participants or sessions are nominated by the user (or the user explicitly specifies multiple participants / sessions), the script will process each of these in series.
+It is additionally possible for the user to invoke multiple instances of this script in order to process multiple subjects at once in parallel, ensuring that no single participant / session is being processed in parallel, and that preproc-level output data are written fully before commencing participant-level analysis.

-The -output_verbosity option principally affects the participant2-level analysis, modulating how many derivative files are written to the output directory.
+The -output_verbosity option principally affects the participant-level analysis, modulating how many derivative files are written to the output directory.
 Permitted values are from 1 to 4: 1 writes only those files requisite for group-level analysis; 2 additionally writes files typically useful for post-hoc analysis (the default); 3 additionally generates files for enhanced connectome visualisation and copies the entire whole-brain tractogram; 4 additionally generates a full copy of the script scratch directory (with all intermediate files retained) to the output directory (and this applies to all analysis levels)

-If running participant2-level analysis using the script as a standalone tool rather than inside the provided container, data pertaining to atlas parcellations can no longer be guaranteed to be stored at a specific location on the filesystem.
+If running participant-level analysis using the script as a standalone tool rather than inside the provided container, data pertaining to atlas parcellations can no longer be guaranteed to be stored at a specific location on the filesystem.
 In this case, the user will most likely need to manually specify the location where the corresponding parcellation is stored using the -atlas_path option.

 ### Options

 + **--output_verbosity**<br>The verbosity of script output (number from 1 to 4).

-#### Options that are relevant to participant2-level analysis
+#### Options that are relevant to participant-level analysis

-+ **--atlas_path path**<br>The filesystem path in which to search for atlas parcellation files.

-+ **--parcellation**<br>The choice of connectome parcellation scheme (compulsory for participant2-level analysis); options are: aal, aal2, brainnetome246fs, brainnetome246mni, craddock200, craddock400, desikan, destrieux, hcpmmp1, none, perry512, yeo7fs, yeo7mni, yeo17fs, yeo17mni.
++ **--parcellation**<br>The choice of connectome parcellation scheme (compulsory for participant-level analysis); options are: aal, aal2, brainnetome246fs, brainnetome246mni, craddock200, craddock400, desikan, destrieux, hcpmmp1, none, perry512, yeo7fs, yeo7mni, yeo17fs, yeo17mni.

 + **--streamlines**<br>The number of streamlines to generate for each subject (will be determined heuristically if not explicitly set).

 + **--template_reg software**<br>The choice of registration software for mapping subject to template space; options are: ants, fsl.

+#### Options that are relevant to both preproc-level and participant-level analyses

++ **--t1w_preproc path**<br>Provide a path by which pre-processed T1-weighted image data may be found for the processed participant(s) / session(s)

 #### Options specific to the batch processing of participant data